z0v3r1n/z0v3r1n.github.io/content/posts/fsop_avalonia_openecsc/index.md

 ...SNIP...
 ```

 So, if we can control the vtable we could redirect execution to a place of our choice!

+### Stop — There’s a Vtable Gatekeeper

-Now, the vtable has to be within the `__io_vtables` region else the program will exit cause of a protection to this kind of attack introduced in glibc-2.24:
+Now, the vtable has to be within the `__io_vtables` region else the program will exit cause of a protection to this kind of attack introduced in `>= glibc-2.24`:

 ```c
 #define IO_VTABLES_LEN (IO_VTABLES_NUM * sizeof (struct _IO_jump_t))